What you need to know about the SNC-Lavalin affair

 The potential problem, Neuberger said, is if the conversation amounted to an overt or implicit directive to the attorney general.

-Wilson-Raybould said Wednesday that despite the pressure she felt, she did not believe what transpired was illegal.
+Wilson-Raybould has said said that despite the pressure she felt, she did not believe what transpired was illegal.